COMP2281/software-engineering-group24-25-11/docs/presentation/slides.md

 </div>

 ---

-# Behavioural Requirements
+layout: center
+---

-We set out to complete 38 behavioural requirements, and achieved the following:
+# We set out to complete 38 behavioural requirements, and achieved the following:
+### 22/38 Fully Met.
+2 Partially Met, 14 Not Met

 ---